 More than half of all spinal cord injuries involve people over the age of 45, with about 28 percent involving those 45 to 64.
 About two-thirds of all spinal cord injury victims are male.

 The Well Florida Council surveyed spinal cord injury victims in the state and discovered the leading health issues identified by patients included:

 - Pressure sores

 - Autonomic dysreflexia (sudden onset of excessively high blood pressure)

 - Bowel and bladder issues

 In general, most spinal cord injury lawsuits will be based on the legal theory of negligence.
-That means your attorney will have the burden to show the injury was the result of someone else’s failure to use reasonable care when they were legally obligated to do so.
+That means your Fort Lauderdale spinal cord injury lawyer will have the burden to show the injury was the result of someone else’s failure to use reasonable care when they were legally obligated to do so.

 For example, if you are a motorcyclist who suffers a spinal cord injury in a crash with another vehicle, we would need to show the other driver was at-fault for the crash that caused those injuries.
 Similarly, if the injury occurs as a result of a fall on someone else’s property, we would need to show the property owner was aware of the dangerous condition, failed to address it or warn guests and the hazard wasn’t obvious to you.
 There are also some cases in which manufacturers may be liable for spinal cord injuries.
 For example, a defective ladder may cause it to collapse resulting in injury or a defective seat belt may increase the severity of injuries in a crash.